Practice-SpencerTower/DSAs/code-challenges/graphs/remove-islands.md

   - Skip if value is true in auxiliary matrix

 - Time Complexity: O(w * h)
+  - Guaranteed that function calls will never be more than w*h
+  - Time complexity is then 2w*h = w*h
+    - Never going to look at the same position multiple times
 - Space Complexity: O(w * h)

 - Alternative Solution: